RivaD2/personal/Udemy-data-structures/data-structures-notes.md

 **Write a function which takes in a string, and returns counts of each character in the string**

 - Ok, so I need to break it down:
-    - declare function name, charCount("My name is Riva");
+    - Declare function name, charCount("My name is Riva");
-    - do something, return an object with keys that are alphanumeric characters
+    - Do something, return an object with keys that are alphanumeric characters
     - Step 1, make object to return at the end
     - Step 2, Loop over string for each character...
       - IF char is a num/letter AND is a key in object, add 1 to count